asteris-llc/gestalt/README.md

 - `email-host`: `/dev/sample-app/email-host`
 - `an-amazing-feature`: `/dev/sample-app/features/an-amazing-feature`

-If you want to exclude the prefixes from your keys, you can prefix any name with `/`.
+If you want to explicitly set the root of your keys, you can set the `root` value on a key.
 Otherwise, a path prefix will be constructed with the backend's prefix and the schema name.

 **Note**: you can define fields that are not required and have no default, but that will result in the keys not being present in the store.
 Be aware of this